-23 Conceptual cross-section of injectate in an aquifer when the density difference between the injectate and the groundwater is negligible, small/intermediate, or significant 29 24 Two conceptualizations of the Dakota aquifer geology that were used in assessing the suitability of analytical solutions: stratified homogeneous aquifer and heterogeneous aquifer 32 25 Comparison of the injectate plume extent at 20 years for zero gradient and no dispersion in the homogenous aquifer with low density using the radial volumetric approach and the same conditions except that high density and the volumetric with density displacement approach are used 34 26 Cross section showing injectate plume distribution at 50 years for the volumetric with density displacement approach with zero gradient and no dispersion in the homogenous aquifer where injectate has with low density or high density 34 27 Comparison of the extent of the injectate plume at 20 years using the 2D Radial + Flow + Dispersion approach with no gradient, low gradient, and high hydraulic gradients, reflecting the degree of groundwater flow 35 28 Comparison of the extent of injectate in a heterogeneous aquifer with low groundwater gradient and low TDS 35 Tal bles 1 AIM Toolbox data types, sources, and references 3 2 Crosswalk of data fields between the EPA AE database and the AIM Toolbox 4 3 Data quality codes and the associated meaning 5 4 Analysis algorithm options and associated shorthand identifier 7 5 Mapping of input parameters to analysis methods 9 6 Input parameters, associated units, bounds, and initial values 10 7 Material types, associated default values, and the minimum/maximum of values from the references 8 Coordinate reference systems and their EPSG codes 15 9 Input values for a few example cases, with all analysis algorithm options selected 24 10 Basis for the AIM Toolbox injectate extent analysis algorithm options 27 11 Crosswalk between assumptions and analysis algorithm options 28 12 Assumption check calculations 28 13 Dakota aquifer simulation cases assessed in previous work 33 14 List of third-party software used for development of the AIM Toolbox 36 15 List of support software used for development of the AIM Toolbox 36
+22 Conceptual cross-section of injectate in an aquifer when the density difference between the injectate and the groundwater is negligible, small/intermediate, or significant 30 23.
+Two conceptualizations of the Dakota aquifer geology that were used in assessing the suitability of analytical solutions: stratified homogeneous aquifer and heterogeneous aquifer 33 24 Comparison of the injectate plume extent at 20 years for zero gradient and no dispersion in the homogenous aquifer with low density using the radial volumetric approach and the same conditions except that high density and the volumetric with density displacement approach are used 34 25 Cross section showing injectate plume distribution at 50 years for the volumetric with density displacement approach with zero gradient and no dispersion in the homogenous aquifer where injectate has with low density or high density 34 26 Comparison of the extent of the injectate plume at 20 years using the 2D Radial + Flow + Dispersion approach with no gradient, low gradient, and high hydraulic gradients 35 27 Comparison of the extent of injectate in a heterogeneous aquifer with low groundwater gradient and low TDS 35 Ta bles 1 AIM Toolbox data types, sources, and references 3 2 Crosswalk of data fields between the EPA AE database and the AIM Toolbox 3 Data quality codes and the associated meaning 5 4 Analysis algorithm options and associated shorthand identifier 7 5 Mapping of input parameters to analysis methods.
+1 8 6 Input parameters, associated units, bounds, and initial values 9 7 Material types, associated default values, and the minimum/maximum of values from the references.
+8 Coordinate reference systems and their EPSG codes.
+14 9 Input values for a few example cases, with all analysis algorithm options selected 24 10 Basis for the AIM Toolbox injectate extent analysis algorithm options 28 11 Crosswalk between assumptions and analysis algorithm options 28 12 Dakota aquifer simulation cases assessed in previous work 33 13 List of third-party software used for development of the AIM Toolbox 36 14 List of support software used for development of the AIM Toolbox 36